 Both natural teeth and teeth with restorations survive best in an oral environment which is clean and where the intake of harmful foods is controlled.

-Our program is designed to help prevent new cavities, preserve teeth which have been restored and manage periodontal disease.
+Our program is one of many of our services which is designed to help prevent new cavities, preserve teeth which have been restored and manage periodontal disease.

 Removing plaque and debris from teeth, especially from places where a toothbrush can’t reach, like underneath the gum line and in-between teeth is extremely important.

 At the initial visit, oral hygiene instructions are reviewed and are reinforced at subsequent recall visits.